the-au-forml-lab/au_ccs_letterhead_template/letter.md

 [According to wikipedia](https://en.wikipedia.org/wiki/Lorem_ipsum),

-> In publishing and graphic design, ***Lorem ipsum*** is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content. *Lorem ipsum* may be used as a placeholder before final copy is available.
-It is also used to temporarily replace text in a process called greeking, which allows designers to consider the form of a webpage or publication, without the meaning of the text influencing the design.
->
 >*Lorem ipsum* is typically a corrupted version of *De finibus bonorum et malorum*, a 1st-century BC text by the Roman statesman and philosopher Cicero, with words altered, added, and removed to make it nonsensical and improper Latin.
 The first two words themselves are a truncation of *dolorem ipsum* ("pain itself").